 Pro tip: The Pride crosswalk on the top of State Street is an excellent photo opp.

-Taking a tour around the UW-Madison campus is a treat, even for the most die-hard Gophers or Wolverines fans.
-For 175 years, the university has been a mainstay in Madison's downtown landscape, and it's not just for students.
+Taking a tour around the UW–Madison campus is an incredible experience, even for the most die-hard Gophers or Wolverines fans.
+For more than 175 years, the university has been a mainstay in Madison's downtown landscape, and it's not just for students.
 Architectural marvels like the Red Gym, Agricultural Hall, Science Hall and Bascom Hall make you feel like you're walking through a history book.

 No visit to campus is complete without a visit to the Memorial Union Terrace.
 Part of the Wisconsin Union, the Terrace (as it's affectionately referred to) is known for its beautiful views of Lake Mendota and iconic sunburst chairs.
 It's an easy place to get together with a group to enjoy live music or dinner by the water.

-Pro tip: You can't leave campus without getting a scoop (or two) of Babcock Dairy ice cream at the Terrace.
+Pro tip: You can't leave campus without getting a scoop (or two) of Babcock Dairy ice cream at the Daily Scoop.

 Frank Lloyd Wright's contribution to the Madison skyline is more than a convention center.
 Take a guided tour of Monona Terrace to learn about Wright's influence on the capital city and his vision to "marry" the city with the natural beauty of Lake Monona.